losrobbos/react-filtering-apartments/README.md

 - Matching by AND (e.g. WLAN + Seaview)

 The demo uses React CONTEXT to store the data centrally to make it easy to share the FILTER data between components.

+The demo just focussed on the filter logic.
+No significant effort was taken to make it nice looking or responsie :)